Ukrainian folk music: Authentic folk singing

 Ukrainians, particularly in Eastern Ukraine have fostered a peculiar style of singing – The White voice (Білий голос).
 This type of singing primarily exploits the chest register and is akin to controlled yelling or shouting.
 The vocal range is restrictive and in a lower tessitura.
 In recent times vocal courses have been established to study this particular form of singing.

-Among the most popular exponents of traditional Ukrainian folk singing in the modern era are Nina Matviyenko and Raissa Kyrychenko.
+Among the most popular exponents of traditional Ukrainian folk singing in the modern era are Nina Matviyenko and Raisa Kyrychenko.

 Singing ensembles

-Ensemble singing in 3 and occasionally 4 part harmony was one of the features of traditional village music in Ukraine.
+Ensemble singing in three and occasionally four-part harmony was one of the features of traditional village music in Ukraine.
 The multi-part singing used in Central Ukraine was thought to have been unique at the turn of the 19th century.
-Numerous folk choirs were established (Okhmatinsky choir) and studies published of the style of choral singing.
+Numerous folk choirs were established (Okhmatinsky choir) and studies were published on the style of choral singing.

 It was supported in the Soviet period in opposition to church music, as village song was viewed by the authorities as being more proletarian.

-In recent times (post 1980s) there is a movement toward authentic ensemble singing particularly in eastern Ukraine with the establishment of various ensembles and festivals there focusing on this style of music.
+In recent times (post-1980s) there is a movement toward authentic ensemble singing particularly in eastern Ukraine with the establishment of various ensembles and festivals there focusing on this style of music.
 Notable groups who perform in this tradition are Dyke Pole and Bozhychi.